|

 DENEB:

-English name derived from the name of a star in the
+From the name of a star in the

-constellation Cygnus, itself from Arabic dhanab,
+constellation Cygnus, from Arabic dhanab,

 meaning "tail."

-(Dénes): Hungarian form of Dennis,
+DÉNES: Hungarian form of Greek

 meaning "follower of Dionysos."